aldica/aldica/docs/Installation-Kubernetes.md

 ```
 patch -p1 -i docs/0001-Aldica.patch
 ```
-At this point, you should insert your own docker image in the `values.yml` file.
+At this point, you should insert your own docker images in the `values.yml` file.

 Note: You may have to configure custom registry credentials, assuming your docker registry is not publicly available.